 Top 3 Things You’ll Learn

-• The rising cost of specialty drugs – and the risk associated with it
+- The rising cost of specialty drugs – and the risks they pose to plans

-• What an employer should do to make sure their self-funded plan is as secure and protected as possible in insecure times
+- What an employer should do to make sure their self-funded plan is as secure and protected as possible

 Specialty drug prices are on the rise.
-Increasingly, five-figure specialty medications are coming to market, with drugs topping $100K per year expected to be released in 2023.
+Increasingly, five-figure specialty medications are coming to market, with some drugs topping $100K per year.
 Self-funded employers may be concerned about – or already feeling the pinch of – the rising costs.
 Fully insured employers without full visibility into the details of their pharmacy plan may have limited awareness of the risk their plan faces – but the risk is there regardless.

-In either case, many employers choose to address the risk by sticking with the apparent security of a fully insured plan, or returning to one if they’ve already opted to self-fund.
-In an uncertain market, it can be tempting for an employer to put their trust in the hands of an insurer that can promise stability and safety, insulated from upheaval.
+In either case, many employers choose to address the risk by sticking with the apparent security of a fully insured plan.
+In an uncertain market, it can be tempting to put your trust in the hands of an insurer that can promise stability and safety.

 That safety and stability can be an illusion, however, and many employers find that self-funding really is the best choice for their plan in the face of rising specialty costs and other market uncertainties.